MaksimZayats/easy-dialogs/README.md

 ### About

-Aiogram-dialog is a framework for telegram bot.
+**Aiogram-dialog** is a framework for creating telegram bots.

+**Aiogram-dialog** facilitates the creation of relationships and transitions between scenes (states).

+Based on aiogram.

 ### Quickstart